clay-rs/clay-rs.github.io/01_architecture.md

 + For the given ray it gives the closest point where this ray intersects it.
 + For the given ray and intersect point it returns color and produces secondary ray if it's needed.

 An object may (but not must) be constructed from `Shape` and `Material`.
-The first describes the geometry of an object that is used to find an intersection point, and the second returns color and prodeces secondary rays according to the properties of itself.
+The first describes the geometry of an object that is used to find an intersection point, and the second returns color and produces secondary rays according to the properties of itself (e.g. including BRDF implementation).
 The construction of such object is performed by `Covered` adapter.

 An object could be mapped in space, using arbitrary mapping.
 These mappings should implement `Map` trait and contain device code to map rays and normals to/from the object local coordinate system.
 Two mapping could be chained together using `Chain` adapter, that creates new forward and backward transformations that applies these two mappings subsequently.
 There are a few already implemented mapping including shift, scale and arbitrary linear transformation using matrix.
 Mapping could be applied to an object using `ObjectMapper` adapter (also there is a `ShapeMapper` for mapping shapes separately).